Jake Hager: All Elite Wrestling (2019–2024)

-On the March 9, 2022 episode of Dynamite, the Inner Circle was disbanded after Hager assisted Jericho in attacking Santana and Ortiz and joined a new stable with Jericho, Daniel Garcia and 2.0 called the Jericho Appreciation Society.
+On the February 9, 2022 episode of AEW Dynamite, the Inner Circle had a team meeting that ended with Sammy Guevara throwing his vest down and walking out.
+It was later announced that Jericho and Hager would face Santana and Ortiz in a tag team match the following week, with it being billed as the Inner Circle Implodes match.
+On the March 9 episode of Dynamite, the Inner Circle was disbanded after Hager assisted Jericho in attacking Santana and Ortiz and joined a new stable with Jericho, Daniel Garcia and 2point0 called the Jericho Appreciation Society.
 Starting with the October 5 episode of Dynamite, Hager began wearing a purple bucket hat that had been rejected by Garcia as a gift from Jericho the week before and not wanting the gift to go to waste.
 The absurd gimmick proved to be popular with fans on social media, leading to Hager to officially adopt it as his persona and tell everyone that he "liked this hat".
 This included pictures of Hager wearing the hat everywhere including during wrestling matches.
 At the Thanksgiving Eve special episode on November 23, Hager challenged Orange Cassidy for the AEW All-Atlantic Championship but was defeated.

-On the February 21, 2024 episode of Rampage, Hager was defeated by Roderick Strong in what would be his final AEW appearance as on May 28, it was reported that his contract had expired and he had elected not to re-sign.
+During his later appearances in AEW, he would be mostly used in lower-card roles, competing mostly on AEW's secondary shows Rampage and Dark throughout 2023 and 2024.
+He unsuccessfully challenged Wardlow for the TNT Championship on the June 17, 2023 episode of Dynamite.
+Hager competed in a battle royal on the All Out pre-show on September 3, but was eliminated by Scorpio Sky.
+On the February 21, 2024 episode of Rampage, Hager was defeated by Roderick Strong in what would be his final AEW appearance.
+On May 28, it was reported that his contract had expired and he had elected not to re-sign.

 After leaving AEW, Hager was critical of AEW president Tony Khan, accusing Khan of being a communist after claiming that Khan threatened to fire him due to his support of Donald Trump and called Khan "unprofessional" for interrupting a talent meeting.
 The latter story has been disputed by AEW wrestlers FTR (Cash Wheeler and Dax Harwood).

-Return to independent circuit and retirement (2024–2025)
+Return to independent circuit (2024–2026)

 After leaving AEW, Hager returned to working on the independent circuit.
 On November 2, 2024, Hager was defeated by Connor Mills at Banger Zone Wrestling (BZW) in what would be his final match.
-On August 7, 2025, Hager announced his retirement from professional wrestling ending a near 19-year career and focusing on new business ventures in logistics and trucking having established his own company.
+On August 7, 2025, Hager announced his retirement from professional wrestling.

+On June 27, 2026, Hager would come out of retirement for World Wrestling Council, where he challenged John Hawking for the WWC Caribbean Heavyweight Championship at Aniversario 53 in a losing effort.